 Enclosed is an Administrative Order (Order) issued by the United States Environmental Protection Agency under the authority of section 1414(g) of the Safe Drinking Water Act, 42 U.S.C. § 300g-3(g).
-Among other things, the Order alleges that Brush Creek, LLC (Company), as owner and/or operator of the Brush Creek Ranch Public Water System (System), has violated the EPA's drinking water regulations at 40 C.F.R. part 141 (Part 141).
+Among other things, the Order alleges that SSDA, LLC (Company), as owner and/or operator of the Snake River Mobile Home Park Public Water System (System), has violated the National Primary Drinking Water Regulation (Drinking Water Regulation) at 40 C.F.R. part 141.
+EPA is issuing this Order because our previous compliance assurance efforts have not been effective in returning the System to compliance with the Safe Drinking Water Act.

 The Order is effective upon the date received.
-Please review the Order and within 10 business days provide the EPA with any pertinent information you believe the EPA may not have (e.g., any monitoring that may have been done but not submitted, any updates to the number of service connections and/or individuals served).
-If the EPA does not hear from you, the EPA will assume this information is correct.
-If you comply with the Order, the EPA may close the Order without further action.
+Please review the Order and within 10 business days provide the EPA with any pertinent information the Company believes the EPA may not have (e.g., any monitoring that may have been done but not submitted, any updates to the number of service connections and/or individuals served).
+If the EPA does not hear from the Company, the EPA will assume this information is correct.